Santa Rosa Island (California): National park

 In 1980, Santa Rosa Island was included within Channel Islands National Park over the objections of Vail & Vickers, which then successfully lobbied to have the legislation stipulate that purchase of their land would be the highest priority of the Channel Islands National Park.
 Vail & Vickers sold the island in 1986 for nearly $30 million.
 Subsequently, the National Park Service issued a series of five-year renewable special use permits.
 Threatened lawsuits in 1996 resulted in a settlement agreement, which included the end of all hunting and ranching operations, such that only one steer remained by 1998.
 Vail's 25 year use and occupancy agreement ended in December 2011.

 In 2006 U.S. Representative Duncan Hunter (R-CA) introduced a provision into the annual defense policy bill that would allow disabled veterans to continue hunting elk on the island past 2011, without the consent of Vail & Vickers or the National Park Service.
 The provision stayed in the bill and was signed into law by President George W. Bush.
 This legislation was repealed by the next Congress as part of the FY 2007 Omnibus appropriations bill, also signed into law by President George W. Bush.

+2026 wildfire

+A wildfire began on May 14, 2026, later growing to engulf at least one third of the island.
+A Coast Guard helicopter rescued a sailor stranded on the island.
+The Coast Guard initially stated that the likely cause of the fire was the sailor's firing of a flare gun, while the sailor said that his boat caught fire after an accidental grounding on the island and launched flares hours after the fire had started.